An Explicit Construction of Orthogonal Basis in $p$-adic Fields: An Equivalent Condition for Orthogonal Basis

 Then we can prove our main theorem of this section.
-Let $K$ be a finite extension of the field $\mathbb{Q}_p$.
-The $p$-adic absolute value of $\mathbb{Q}_p$ can be uniquely extended to an extension field $K$ over $\mathbb{Q}_p$ (see \cite{ref-4} page 94).
-Moreover, if we consider $K$ as a finite-dimensional vector space over $\mathbb{Q}_p$, then the extended absolute value is also a norm on this vector space.
 From now on, we use $\left|\cdot\right|$ to denote the $p$-adic absolute value on an extension field $K$ over $\mathbb{Q}_p$ for simplicity.
-However, we should remember that it is also a norm so we can apply Lemma \ref{le-1.1} and Lemma \ref{le-1.2}.
+The following theorem is a well-known result (see \cite{ref-10} page 167, Exercise 5A), showing the relation between orthogonality and linear independence.
+For the sake of completeness, we provide a proof here.